 - Straining the syrup removes the spice solids so that they won't muddy your drinks.
 But don't worry: the warm, pumpkin spice flavor is still there and it's vibrant!

-- Add just enough Pumpkin Spice Syrup to your drinks to suit your sweet tooth.
+- Add just enough DIY pumpkin spice coffee syrup to your drinks to suit your sweet tooth.

 Start saving money: learn how to make your own Pumpkin Spice Coffee Syrup and be a barista at home!

-The recipe is below.
+The recipe for Pumpkin Spice Syrup is below.
 Here are a few more fall-inspired treats for you, too!

 💬 Have you tried Pumpkin Spice Coffee Syrup?
 Leave a comment below.